Trump faces dual lawsuits to keep him off the ballot in 2024

 "Trump tried to overthrow the results of the 2020 election, leading to a violent insurrection at the United States Capitol to stop the lawful transfer of power to his successor," the lawsuit states.
 "By instigating this unprecedented assault on the American constitutional order, Trump violated his oath and disqualified himself under the Fourteenth Amendment from holding public office, including the Office of the President."

-Scott Gessler, a lawyer representing Trump, called the lawsuit "antidemocratic" and said it's an effort to get the court to endorse the House Jan.
+Scott Gessler, a lawyer representing Trump, called the lawsuit "anti-democratic" and said it's an effort to get the court to endorse the House Jan.
 6 committee report, which he called a "one-sided poisonous report."
 Gessler argued that Trump's comments in the days leading up to Jan.
-6th did not directly correlate with the violent action that was seen on that day.
+6 did not directly correlate with the violent action that was seen on that day.

 "Absolutely nothing Trump said was a call to violence," Gessler told the court.